25 Smart Solutions For How to Store Your Stash of Records

 This vintage-inspired rack from Urban Outfitters is great because it can easily be tucked away in a corner while holding a couple dozen records, and its vertical design takes up minimal space.
 And since the records are stored facing out, you can add some color by showcasing your favorite covers to inject some excitement to an otherwise boring wall.

 For the Zealous Vinyl Collector

-This gorgeous shelving unit from Rove Concepts has four rows that are deep enough to hold LPs while showcasing them in a modern, asymmetrical design.
-The media shelf is made of environmentally-friendly, durable wood, making it a good solution for displaying your LPs and personal belongings in a functional design.
+This gorgeous shelving unit from Design Within Reach has five rows that are deep enough to hold LPs while showcasing them in a modern, asymmetrical design.
+The media shelf is made of solid oak and has two movable dividers, making it a good solution for displaying your LPs and personal belongings in a functional and modular design.

 The Can-Am record cabinet is made of steel, making it strong and durable enough to hold up to 560 LPs.
 Even better, the cabinet comes in 18 colors, allowing you to match it to your home’s decor.
 Can-Am also offers a product line of other metal stackable cabinets, so the setup can be configured around your collection.

 The Record Cabinet at Atocha Design, Starting at $7,100